Last Updated on July 13, 2023 by Christine Kaaloa

 It’s also a way to get your foot in the door of press trips and campaigns!

-17 Networking Tips for your first Travel Conference
+19 Networking Tips for your first Travel Conference

-Travel conferences are fun because all attendees tend to be travelers and travelers are known to be friendly, open, and non-judgemental.
+Travel conferences are fun because all attendees tend to be travelers and travelers are known to be friendly, open, and non-judgmental.
 But we’re also a business trying to gain as much opportunity as we can and that can make social exchanges awkward.
 I know it does for me!
 Hope these pointers help.

 1. Define your goals and objectives.

-Plan your networking strategies and review the list of registered participants and speakers before attending the conference.
-If you want to meet and connect with specific people, prepare ahead of time by reading what they are about, their work and social posts.
+Tip: Review the list of registered participants, speakers and sponsors before attending the conference so you get an idea of whom you want to have meetings with.
+If you aim to meet with specific brands, prepare ahead of time by reading what they are about, get to know their work and social posts.

 Tip: Remember this is a chance for you to learn about sponsors.
 Listen to their elevator speech as well.
 It takes two to tango, so learn to tango.